20 Week Twi Language Course Starting 26th October 2015

 The Ghanaian Language School

-The Ghanaian Language Schol is a subsidiary of The Cultural Group CIC.
-The Cultural Group CIC has been registered as a Community Interest Company and therefore makes a commitment to working for the benefit of African communities and achieving a number of social purposes.
+The Ghanaian Language Schol is a subsidiary of Neo Native Limited.
+Neo Native exists to make African Languages and culture easily accessible to the diaspora.
+In addition to this, the company makes a commitment to working for the benefit of African communities and achieving a number of social purposes.

 “To live is to choose.
 But to choose well, you must know who you are and what you stand for, where you want to go and why you want to get there.”